emilkarlen/exactly/README.rst

 and an `introduction by examples
 <https://github.com/emilkarlen/exactly/wiki/Exactly-by-example>`_.

-It also has a `Reference manual
+It also has a built in help system, which can, among other things, generate this `Reference manual
 <http://htmlpreview.github.io/?https://raw.githubusercontent.com/wiki/emilkarlen/exactly/Reference.html>`_.